marcos4503/smart-branch-switch/README.md

 Also, although Smart Branch Switch can handle different `.gitignore` files in each Branch (as seen in the last sub-topic), still efficiently cleaning up ignored files, having identical `.gitignore` files in the Root of all Branches ensures the most predictable operation of SBS, keeping your Local Repository organized according to the Branch you are on.

 **Furthermore**, identical `.gitignore` files in the Roots of all Branches, guarantees that other people who clone your Repository on their PCs, and prefer not to use Smart Branch Switch, will not suffer from a mess of ignored files when switching Branches.
-In addition, it improves the functionality and predictability of Git itself, avoiding unexpected behaviors.
+Also, it improves the functionality and predictability of Git itself, avoiding unexpected behaviors.

 ### ⚠️ Detection of Existence of Untracked Files After SBS Run